z448/dropkg/README.md

 To unpack .deb package:

-Go into directory that contains .deb package and run C<dropkg> without any option.
+Go into directory that contains .deb package and run "dropkg" without any option.